The Night Montevideo Teaches You How to Listen to Tango

 After the Music

-He'd been playing the bandoneon for forty years.
-He played at Fun Fun three nights a week.
-He'd been to Buenos Aires many times.
-"The music is the same," he said.
+He has been playing the bandoneon for forty years.
+He plays at Fun Fun three nights a week.
+He has been to Buenos Aires many times.
+"The music is the same," he says.
 "The business is different."

 "In Buenos Aires, tango is for tourists now.
 Here, it's for us.
 We play because we play.
 Not for tickets."